YinkaOlusola/The_Siyavula_Project_Dashboard/README.md

 <br>

-Figure 1, shows that learners’ average baseline performance hovers around 70 percent, with 2022 having the lowest performance.
-It can equally be seen that the number of respondents keeps increasing over the years, which indicates that more users keep interacting with the online learning platform.
 Performance comparison by quintile, shown in Figure 2, confirms that the highest economic class, quintile 5, has the highest average performance in the baseline assessment, while quintile 1 has the lowest average performance in the baseline assessment.
 This is an expected divide/difference due to the ease of access to resources (such as teachers with good qualifications) by quintile